MarcoDorantes/XlsxCommand/README.md

 ```

 ### 11. Read data rows of cells as instances of a PowerShell class from an Excel XLSX Worksheet.
-This example reads data rows of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of a PowerShell class (which is a .NET reference type) to the PowerShell Pipeline per row of cells.
-The values of the properties are parsed from the corresponding string representations of each cell value in the row by position into the corresponding property type:
+This example ignores the header row and reads the first three data rows of the Excel XLSX Worksheet created in example #5, or in example #6, and adds one instance of a PowerShell class (which is a .NET reference type) to the PowerShell Pipeline per row of cells.
+The values of the properties are parsed from the corresponding values of each cell in the row by position into the corresponding property type:
 ```
 Import-Module XlsxCommand